9 Mins Read

 The film documents the stories of four well-known indigenous climate activists as they take a trans-continental journey that stretches from Oklahoma to the Amazonian jungles.
 The film looks to examine the definition of “climate justice” on a deeper level.

 5. Seaspiracy, 2021

-Ali Tabrizi’s film about the unsettling realities of the commercial fishing industry caused a stir when it was released earlier this year.
+Ali Tabrizi’s film about the unsettling realities of the commercial fishing industry caused a stir when it was released last year.
 Though not without controversy over its claims, the film — which explores everything from overfishing to pollution to the intentional killings of sharks and dolphins — has received validation from many organizations and individuals in the seafood industry.

 6. Our Planet, 2019

 Featuring historian and broadcaster David Attenborough, the nature documentary series also includes input from conservation charity the World Wildlife Fund (WWF).
 The series addresses climate change’s impact on all living things, with a particular emphasis on human beings’ role in the negative consequences felt by diverse species around the world.

 Released not long ago on Netflix, Breaking Boundaries: The Science of Our Planet, examines the science behind our planet’s alarming biodiversity collapse.
 David Attenborough takes viewers on a journey with Professor Johan Rockström from the Potsdam Institute for Climate Impact Research.
 Rockström along with other leading scientists came up with the concept of “tipping points” the world can’t exceed if it is to avoid disaster.

 This film examines the startling rate at which bees — some of the most important pollinators for about three-quarters of the world’s crops — are dying.
 These deaths pose serious problems for the global food supply, and The Pollinators delves into some potential solutions for stopping this massive population decline.